Kashag

 As specified by the 13-Article Ordinance for the More Effective Governing of Tibet, Kashag was composed of three temporal officials and one monk official.
 Each of them held the title of Kalön (噶倫 (gálún)), sought appointment from the Qing imperial court, and the Qing imperial court issued certificates of appointment.

 The function of the council was to decide government affairs collectively, and present opinions to the office of the first minister.
 The first minister then presented these opinions to the Dalai Lama and, during the Qing Dynasty the Amban, for a final decision.
 The privilege of presenting recommendations for appointing executive officials, governors and district commissioners gave the Council much power.

 In August 1929, the Supreme Court of the Central Government stated that before the publication of new laws, laws in history regarding Tibet, regarding reincarnation of rinpoches, lamas were applicable.

 On 28 March 1959, Zhou Enlai, the premier of the People's Republic of China (PRC), formally announced the dissolution of the Kashag.

+Function

+Secular matters needed to go through the Kashag before reaching the Dalai Lama.
+Formal orders from the government needed the seal of the Kashag.
+The Kashag had no authority over monks, religion, or the monastic system as those issues were controlled by the chigyab khembo and Yigtsang Office.

+Surkhang Shape estimated that during a six day work week in the 1940s around 100 pieces of business, accounting for 30% of the total, were sent to the Dalai Lama by the Kashag.
+The remaining pieces of business were dealth solely by the Kashag.
+The importance of the Kashag rose during times of regency, but was completely irrelevant under strong Dalai Lamas.

+From 1900 to 1959, there were 41 shapes of the Kashag, 12 were monk officials and 29 were lay officials.
+The composition of lay officials was 72% high-status aristocrats, 14% were from lower-status wealthy families, and only one was from a poor family.

+From 1913 to 1951, three types of a National Assembly were called upon by the Kashag for consultative purposes.
+The smallest of the three was the Eight Trunyichemmo and Tsipöns, which was composed of the four trunyichemmo of the Yigtsang Office and the four tsipöns of the Tsigang Office.
+The largest was the Full National Assembly (Tshongdu Gyentsom), which was composed of the trungtsigye, lay and monk officials present in Lhasa, captains and lieutenants of the army stationed in Lhasa, the tshopa who collected house and corvée taxes in Lhasa, 30 clerks, all of the abbots and ex-abbots of Ganden Monastery, Sera Monastery, and Drepung Monastery, and the representatives from Reting Monastery, Kundeling Monastery, Tshomöling Monastery, Tshechöling Monastery, Ditru Monastery, Tashi Lhunpo Monastery, Ganden Thri Rimpoche Monastery, and Sakya Monastery.
+The most commonly used form was the Abbreviated National Assembly (Tshongdu Hragdu), a body of 20—50 people made up of abbots and ex-abbots from the three main Gelug monasteries and government officials selected by the Kashag and Yigtsang Office.